Building an Impression Tracking System with AWS

 });

-• Batching: Accumulate up to 20 events or wait 2 seconds before sending
+- Batching: Send when 20 events accumulated or 2 seconds passed

 window.addEventListener('visibilitychange', () => {